DataBiosphere/toil/docs/running/cloud/amazon.rst

     You should set at least one worker node, otherwise Kubernetes would not be able to schedule any jobs.
 It is also normal for this step to take a while.

-Below is a tutorial on how to launch a Toil job on this newly created cluster.
-As a demostration, we will use :download:`sort.py <../../../src/toil/test/sort/sort.py>` again, but run it on a Toil cluster with Kubernetes.
+As a demonstration, we will use :download:`sort.py <../../../src/toil/test/sort/sort.py>` again, but run it on a Toil cluster with Kubernetes.
 First, download this file and put it to the current working directory.